sdancer75/DOS-GUI-Norton-Style/README.md

 Just to mention, I designed this DOS User Interface when I was 19 years old !!!

+** EDIT 02/11/2024: I found the source code of the QSORT.
+The original and English-translated versions are inside the QSORT folder.
+I also added an example folder that contains sample code for using PullDown Menus and other UI Objects.

 ![QSort 1](/images/qsort_000.png)
 ![QSort 2](/images/qsort_001.png)